Enriching continuous Lagrange finite element approximation spaces using neural networks: Enriching the finite element method with multiplicative priors

 \section{Enriching the finite element method with multiplicative priors}

-This section employs the same assumptions as in \cref{sec:additive_prior}, namely that we have a sufficiently smooth prior $u_\theta$ on the solution~$u$ of the PDE \eqref{eq:ob_pde}.
+This section employs the same assumptions as in \cref{sec:additive_prior}, namely that we have a sufficiently smooth prior $u_\theta$ on the solution~$u$ of the PDE~\eqref{eq:ob_pde}.
 However, this prior will now be multiplied to elements of $V_h$ rather than added to them.
 We construct the underlying modified problem in \cref{sec:modified_problem_mul}.
-Then, similarly to the additive approach of \cref{sec:additive_prior}, error estimates are obtained in \cref{sec:error_estimates_mul}.
+Then, similarly to the additive approach of \cref{sec:additive_prior}, error estimates are obtained in \cref{sec:error_estimates_mul}. \ROneN{The objectives of this section on error estimates are the same as in the previous section.}